How technology can solve common construction problems

 Office staff will also be able to keep on top of site activity, providing information as requested and monitoring project progress.
 It also means administrative staff don’t need to enter data from pieces of paper into systems with no audit - the person on site adds information directly into the software or digitised forms which then update background platforms.

 These productivity savings add up significantly, not only in time saved but also in terms of enabling decisions to be made more quickly.
-Which leads us nicely on to the next point.

 Real-Time Reporting and Visibility